palmerjoshua/josh-palmer.com/README.md

 # josh-palmer.com
-This is the code behind my personal website, [josh-palmer.com](http://josh-palmer.com).
+This is the code behind my website, [josh-palmer.com](http://josh-palmer.com).

 ### Prior to Building
 A couple of required files are not checked into Git, but I left some example files to act as templates.